About the Sony HAP-Z1ES

 - Free: The free space of the hard disk drive is displayed.

-Note: You can only connect one external HDD at a time to the system's EXT port (you cannot connect a USB hub).
+Note: You can only connect one external HDD at a time to the system's EXT port.
 A connected external hard disk drive that has been formatted by the HAP-Z1ES cannot be recognized by a computer.
 Always keep backup music files on your computer.

 Network Connectivity: You can transfer music files from your computer to the Sony HAP-Z1ES by connecting both to the same home network, either by a wired or wireless connection.
 The HAP-Z1ES is fitted with a Ethernet (RJ-45) port for a wired connection and features built-in WiFi (IEEE 802.11 b/g/n) for wireless connectivity.
 By connecting the unit to your home network you are able to transfer music files from your computer to the HAP-Z1ES.
 The following system environment is required to use the network function of this receiver.